Skip to content

 Tips:

 1. The queriers will cache parquet files in memory by default.
-You can configure the amount of memory used by a querier for caching using environment variable ZO_MEMORY_CACHE_MAX_SIZE.
-Default caching is done with 50% of the memory available to the particular querier.
+You can use the ZO_MEMORY_CACHE_MAX_SIZE environment variable to configure how much memory a querier uses for caching.
+By default, queriers use 50% of their available memory for caching.

-2. In distributed environment each querier node will just cache a part of the data.
+2. In a distributed environment, each querier node will just cache a part of the data.

-3. We also have an option to enable caching latest parquet files in memory.
-The ingester will notify queriers to cache the file when ingester generates a new parquet file and uploads it to object storage.
+3. You also have the option to enable caching the latest parquet files in memory.
+The ingester will notify queriers to cache the file when an ingester generates a new parquet file and uploads it to object storage.

 Federated Search > Applicable to enterprise version

-The federated search spans over multiple OpenObserve cluster:
+The federated search spans over multiple OpenObserve clusters:

-1. receive search request on one of the clusters, the node receiving the query request is called LEADER cluster for the query.
-Other clusters are WORKER clusters for that query.
+1. Receive the search request on one of the clusters.
+The node receiving the query request becomes LEADER cluster for the query and other clusters become WORKER clusters for that query.

 2. LEADER cluster finds all the clusters using super cluster metadata.

-3. LEADER cluster calls gRPC service on each WORKER cluster with same query payload as input.
+3. LEADER cluster calls a gRPC service on each WORKER cluster with the same query payload as input.

-4. WORKER cluster execute query as described above, one of the node becomes a LEADER querier in every cluster and call other WORKER queriers in same cluster and results from all workers & leader are merged by LEADER cluster.
+4. WORKER clusters execute the query as described above.
+One of the nodes in each cluster becomes a LEADER querier and calls other WORKER queriers in the same cluster.
+The results from all workers and leaders are merged by LEADER cluster.

 5. LEADER cluster collects, merges and sends the result back to the user.